Agentshive/agents-hive/README.md

 ## About this project

-OpenAlternative is a community driven list of **open source alternatives to proprietary software** and applications.
+AgentsHive is a community driven list of **AI Agents** and applications.

 Our goal is to be your first stop when researching for a new open source service to help you grow your business.
 We will help you **find alternatives** of the products you already use.